Who do I contact if I am interested in a puppy?

 That depends upon the individual Breeder / Seller.
 Many states require a veterinary certification and all puppies/dogs require a veterinary certification for interstate travel.
 Pick a Puppy encourages all buyers to set up a vet appointment for your new puppy with your vet as soon as possible for peace of mind and many breeders/sellers require a vet visit within a specific timeframe after arrival as part of their warranty.
 Information regarding any veterinary examination will be listed on the individual puppy listing page or directory.

-Q: What kind of health warrantee do I get with my puppy?
+What kind of health warrantee do I get with my puppy?

 Certain states require pet lemon laws and many breeders/sellers provide their own health warranty that covers certain conditions that may be prevalent in the breed they raise/sell.
 Information regarding any health warranty offered will be listed on the individual puppy listing page or directory.

-Q: Can my puppy be shipped/delivered to me?
+Can my puppy be shipped/delivered to me?

 It is commonplace today for many breeders/sellers to ship puppies throughout the country either by air or by ground transport.
 Information regarding shipping/delivery will be listed on the individual puppy listing page or directory.

-Q: What happens if I buy a puppy and it gets sick?
+What happens if I buy a puppy and it gets sick?

 You should contact the breeder/seller of your new puppy directly with ANY questions you have concerning health, training, feeding, etc. Your puppy’s breeder/seller is your best resource for helping you and your puppy adjust to life together!
-If you cannot reach the breeder/seller please do not hesitate to contact Pick A Puppy for assistance.

-Q: Is Pick A Puppy a puppy mill?
+Is Pick A Puppy a puppy mill?

 No, Pick A Puppy is not a substandard kennel commonly referred to as a “puppy mill”.
 In fact, we do not breed, own, house, or care for any of the puppies/dogs listed for sale or adoption on our site.
 Our site offers the public the opportunity to connect with puppies/dogs for sale or adoption on Pick A Puppy site.
 Purpose bred puppies/dogs will have a “history” that the breeder/seller can share with you which may include but is not limited to sire/dam information, registration papers, ancestry, etc. Puppies/dogs for adoption from rescue groups will unfortunately not have a “history” available and are typically for adoption “as is” due to limited information available.

-Q: How can I be sure the breeder/seller is reputable?
+How can I be sure the breeder/seller is reputable?

 It is important that you feel confident in your decision to add a new, furry friend to your family.
 It’s important that you do your research on the type of pet you want to be a part of your family and that you fully understand the commitment of time, energy, and money involved when adding a pet as well as choosing the right fit for the source of your new pet so that you feel comfortable when you make the final decision that is right for you.
+It is also suggested that you connect with the breeder/seller prior to purchasing.
+We suggest having several phone calls before making your purchase with the breeder / seller, having a list of questions to ask him or her, as well as searching their phone number in any popular search engine like Google.
+These important steps can help you make an informed and educated decision.

 Most listings on Pick A Puppy, are posted by honest people and are safe to use.
 Even so, as online scammers are becoming more widespread and creative with their tactics, consumers need to be aware of how to protect themselves.